-For each urgency category there are clinically recommended timeframes within which elective surgical procedures should be performed: 30 days for urgent surgery, 90 days for semi-urgent surgery, and 365 days for non-urgent surgery.
+For each urgency category there are clinically recommended time frames within which elective surgical procedures should be performed: 30 days for urgent surgery, 90 days for semi-urgent surgery, and 365 days for non-urgent surgery.

-Almost all urgent elective surgical procedures were performed within clinically recommended timeframes over five years.
-The percentage of elective surgical procedures performed on time for other urgency categories was lower (Figure 26).
-For non-urgent surgery, the October to December 2019 quarter had the lowest percentage of procedures performed on time of any quarter in the five-year period (Figure 26).
+Almost all urgent elective surgical procedures were performed within clinically recommended time frames over five years.
+The percentage of elective surgical procedures performed on time for other urgency categories was lower than that for urgent elective surgical procedures (Figure 26).
+For semi-urgent and non-urgent elective surgical procedures, the January to March 2020 quarter had the lowest percentage of procedures performed on time of any quarter in the five-year period.